This posting’s setting is a blatant ripoff of perhaps the best technology overview document ever written (on Kerberos):

 Athena: That’s right.
 There really is more to you than your curmudgeonly demeanor suggests.

-Euripides: [reflectively, with a bit of ketchup still on his shirt] Yep.
-Sometime’s it’s hard for me to be humble.
-What’d the board have to say?
+Euripides: [with a bit of ketchup still on his shirt] It’s hard to be humble.
+What’d the review board have to say?

 Athena: [handing him a napkin] What could they?
 We’re pushing into the financial system as we speak.
-The Bank is happy because now we’re not spending a bunch of money on a new ABAC system.
-We just made a couple tweaks to our old RBAC system and everyone’s happy.
+The Bank’s pleased because we’re not spending money on a new ABAC system.
+We just tweaked our RBAC system and we’re good to go!